DaveBenham/VenomPremium/README.md

-# VenomPremium
+# Venom Premium
-Documentation for Venom Premium Plugins for VCV Rack
+This is documentation for Venom Premium Plugins for VCV Rack containing commercial modules.

+Also checkout the [Venom site](https://github.com/DaveBenham/VenomModules/blob/main/README.md) for documenation about free Venom modules.

 ## Table of Contents